When you set up a Tinder profile, you need to have a Facebook account. You can’t have one without the other.

 So, yep, using Tinder could get you blackmailed.
 The good news is Match Group, Tinder’s owner, was quick to fix the problem.
 Now all images in the app are encrypted, making it virtually impossible for a lone hacker to gain access to or alter them.

 But Tinder only made the changes after a 69-year-old U.S. senator from Oregon, Senator Ron Wyden, contacted the company.
 In a letter, he wrote: “Americans expect their personal information to remain private online.
 To that end, I urge Tinder to address these security lapses, and by doing so, to swipe right on user privacy and security.”

 Match Group General Counsel Jared Sine recently replied to Wyden noting that as of June 19, “swipe data has been padded such that all actions are now the same size.”
 Sine also added that as of February 4th all photos had been encrypted.
 “I want to assure you that protecting the private data of our users is a top priority.
 We take the security and privacy of our users seriously and employ a network of tools and systems to protect the integrity of our platform, including encryption,” Sine wrote.

 Want to get ahead in the world of Tinder?
 We’ve put together a few different user guides to help you stand out from the rest when you’re flicking left and right.
 Why not check them out?

-Not into Tinder?
-There are plenty of other dating apps to choose from, here are some of our favourite alternatives.
+- Best Alternative Dating Apps To Tinder – Not into Tinder?
+There are plenty of other dating apps to choose from, here are some of our favorite alternatives.